 The association between fertility drugs and breast cancer remains controversial.
 Some studies suggest a potential increase in risk, particularly with prolonged use of fertility drugs like clomiphene citrate (CC), which is similar to tamoxifen, a medication used to treat breast cancer.
 However, most studies do not show a significant link between ART and breast cancer.
 A large cohort study with a 30-year follow-up showed no significant increased risk of breast cancer in women who had undergone IVF or used fertility drugs.

 Despite some early concerns, the general consensus is that fertility treatments do not significantly increase the risk of breast cancer.
 However, women who have been treated for infertility and do not use ART treatments may still have a higher risk due to other factors, such as delaying conception beyond age 40.
-One may argue that by conceiving sooner, these woem are lowering their risk of breast cancer.
+One may argue that by conceiving sooner, these women are lowering their risk of breast cancer.

 Uterine Cancer

 The connection between fertility drugs and uterine cancer is also a common concern because of its known association with long term unopposed estrogen exposure.
 This situation occurs in people with ovulation problems, like PCOS, when estrogen excess is not counteracted by the effect of progesterone released during ovulation.
 There are some observational studies that suggest that fertility treatments may contribute to a higher risk of endometrial cancer.
-However, other studies attribute most of the risk to the long standing hormonal imbalance and obesity rather than the short course of fertility meds.
-Anyone with long standing ovulation problems should undergo an office biopsy prior to conceiving to rule out endometrial hyperplasia, a known risk for cancer in PCOS.
+However, other studies attribute most of the risk to the long-standing hormonal imbalance and obesity often seen in PCOS, rather than the short course of fertility meds.
+Anyone with long-standing ovulation problems should undergo an office biopsy prior to conceiving to rule out endometrial hyperplasia, a known risk for cancer in patients with PCOS.
 Again, one may argue that the natural progesterone released during pregnancy after fertility treatments has a protective effect during these 9 months.

 Thyroid Cancer